 Further Advice and Support

 If your child struggles with constipation alongside bedwetting, there are additional steps you can take beyond the basics of water and fibre.
 Dr. Kiley Gibbs explains the importance of potty posture in one of our YouTube videos, showing how positioning can ease constipation and improve bowel habits.
 Sometimes, constipation and bedwetting are closely linked when the bowel is backed up, it can press on the bladder and trigger nighttime accidents.
-If constipation persists despite home strategies, it’s always worth seeking advice from a GP or paediatrician who can recommend tailored support and treatments.
+If constipation persists despite simple changes to posture, hydration, diet, and routine, it's worth speaking to your GP or health visitor.
+They can assess whether your child may benefit from additional support or treatment and help rule out any underlying causes.

 Waterproof Bed Sheets

-Of course, even with the best potty posture and bowel habits, accidents can still happen, especially at night.
+Even with healthy toilet habits and great potty posture, nighttime accidents are a completely normal part of many children's development.
+Having simple, practical backup in place can help take the pressure off both you and your child while they build confidence.
 That’s where our waterproof bed sheets come in.
 Made from soft, durable, and fully waterproof material, they protect mattresses from leaks, bedwetting, or unexpected accidents, giving both parents and children peace of mind.
 Easy to clean and gentle on sensitive skin, these sheets make nighttime accidents less stressful and help your little one wake up comfortable and dry, so potty training and healthy habits don’t have to mean sleepless nights for anyone.

 Building Healthy Habits for Life